Ushanka: Current use

 Identified with Soviet rule and issued in all Warsaw Pact armies, the ushanka has since become a part of the winter uniform for military and police forces in Canada and other Western countries with a cold winter.
-Gray (American civilian police), green (for camouflage), blue (police, United States Post Office) and black versions are in current usage.
-In 2013, the Russian army announced that the ushanka was being replaced by new headgear, which is essentially the same ushanka with a rounder crown and small sealable openings in the flaps for wearing headphones.
+Gray (American civilian police), green (for camouflage), blue (police, United States Coast Guard, and United States Post Office) and black versions are in current usage.
+In 2013, the Russian army announced that soldiers will get a new ushanka with a rounder crown and small sealable openings in the flaps for wearing headphones.
 It is also still used by the Polish armed forces.

 The ushanka was used by the East German authorities before German reunification, and remained part of the German police uniform in winter afterwards.
 In the Finnish Defence Forces, a gray hat is used with M62 uniform and a green one of different design is a part of M91 and M05 winter dress.
 Armoured troops have a black hat (M92), while generals may wear a white M39 hat.
 The Royal Canadian Mounted Police use a "regulation hat" (between an ushanka and an aviator hat), made of muskrat fur.
-This replaced the former Astrakhan (hat).
+This replaced the former Canadian military fur wedge cap.
 Similar ones are used by Toronto Transit Commission staff during winter.

 A similar type of headgear is worn in China's People's Liberation Army's winter uniform.
 Featured in an iconic propaganda image of Lei Feng, this type of hat is often called by Chinese "the Lei Feng hat" (雷锋帽, Lei Feng mao).

 It is claimed that British wartime airmen visiting the Kola Inlet to help to protect the Arctic convoys quickly started to wear ushankas because their own uniform hats were not warm enough, but "kept the ear flaps tied up to the crown as any Russian would, because it was considered unmanly to wear them down."
-However, in the Russian military up to this day, the way of wearing the ushanka — up flaps, down flaps or ski-style — is considered a part of uniform of the day and is usually decided by a unit commander at reveille, so the Russian soldiers aren't actually free about the way they wear their hats.
+However, in the Russian military up to this day, the way of wearing the ushanka—up flaps, down flaps or ski-style—is considered a part of uniform of the day and is usually decided by a unit commander at reveille.

-A variant of the ushanka is popular in Norway, especially in the north.
-It is infamous for its name, "bjørnefitte" (bear's vagina), which is considered vulgar in most parts of the country.

 Similar hats

 Trapper hats are "a sort of hybrid between the aviator cap and the ushanka—they combine the style of the former with the furriness of the latter".
 They are considered more casual than the military-derived ushanka.

 The Royal Canadian Mounted Police use muskrat ushankas.

+Traditional Finnish "Koivistolainen" flat-topped fur hat, which originates from the Koivisto (kauppala) (now: Primorsk, Leningrad Oblast, Russia) region in the Karelian Isthmus.